tokarzmaciej/School-register-app/Project1/README.md

-# Instrukcja:
+# Instruction:

-# 1. Zapisać dane znajdujące się w plikach json w folderze data do bazy MongoDB.
+1. Save the data from json files in the data folder to the MongoDB database.
-# 2. W folderze Api wykonać yarn install, następnie uruchomić index.js.
+2. In the Api folder, run yarn install, then run index.js.
-# 3. W folderze App wykonać yarn install, następnie yarn start.
+3. In the App folder, run yarn install, then yarn start.